jakop345/cloudron-box/docs/references/selfhosting.md

 <a id="requirements-1"></a>
 ### Requirements

-To run the Cloudron on DigitalOcean, first sign up with [DigitalOcean](https://m.do.co/c/933831d60a1e) (please use this link to support Cloudron development).
+To run the Cloudron on DigitalOcean, first sign up with [DigitalOcean](https://m.do.co/c/933831d60a1e) (Use this referral link to get $10 credit).

 The minimum requirements for a Cloudron depends on the apps installed.
-The absolute minimum required Droplet is `1gb`.
+The absolute minimum Droplet required is `1gb`.

-All backups on DigitalOcean Cloudrons are currently stored locally at `/var/backups`.
-We recommend to download backups from time to time to a different location using `cloudron machine backup download --help`.
+All backups on DigitalOcean Cloudrons are stored locally at `/var/backups`.
+We recommend to download backups from time to time to a different location using `cloudron machine backup download`.

 <a id="setup-1"></a>
 ### Setup

-Open the DigitalOcean console and perform the following actions in case you have not done that yet:
+Open the DigitalOcean console and do the following:

-1. Create an API token with read+write access
+1. Create an API token with read+write access.

-2. Upload the SSH key which you intend to use for your Cloudron
+2. Upload the SSH key which you intend to use for your Cloudron.

 3. Add the domain you intend to use for your Cloudron.
-Due to how the DigitalOcean interface works, you have to provide a dummy IP to add a domain.
+Due to how the DigitalOcean interface works, you have to provide a dummy IPv4 to add a domain.
 This will be overwritten later by the Cloudron.

 <a id="create-the-cloudron-1"></a>
 ### Create the Cloudron